tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-IntroXmlTei.md

     + provides an "author" mode that does shows only the text inside notes, styled according to CSS associated to a specific schema
     + has an XSLT processor built-in
     + supports XQuery and XML databases
-- **Sublime Text** is a superb text editor for programmers that provides an unlimited trial period.
+- **Sublime Text** is a superb text editor for coders that provides an unlimited trial period.
 It is syntax aware and can render Arabic with the help of the following plug-in:
     + [https://github.com/praveenvijayan/Sublime-Text-2-BIDI](https://github.com/praveenvijayan/Sublime-Text-2-BIDI) **CAUTION**: the plug-in rearranges Arabic to make it look correct, but the actual order of characters in the file is changed and wrong.

 # Useful links / resources